marcel-utz/MagRes-Back-to-work/preparations-B27-draft.md

 disposal of gloves.
 The task is to ensure that  this is in place.

 **Safety Goggles.** Various labs have a box where a number of safety goggles are stored for shared use.
-This is obviously no longer appropriate in the current situation.
-All safety goggles will be removed from the labs, and users will be expected to bring their own, labelled pair.
+This is obviously problematic in the current situation.
+Safety googles must be disinfected after use before being placed back in to the container.

+#### Checklist
+- [ ] First aid equipment in place and in date
+- [ ] Fire extinguishers in place and in date
+- [ ] Lab gloves available
+- [ ] Hand disinfectant available
+- [ ] Safety goggles container in place

 ### Clean surfaces
 All work surfaces need to be wiped down with isopropanol regularly.
 This includes